 Road conditions and driving in Banff National Park

 During high season car rental companies increase prices.
-Don’t know if you heard about airbnb for cars called Turo?
-Now you can rent cars for much cheaper prices through Turo.
-If you sign up through this link you will get $25 discount on your first rental.
+Try renting a car from locals through Turo.
+It’s like Airbnb but for cars with very affordable options.
+If you sign up through this link you will get a $25 discount on your first rental.

-Best time to visit Banff to get best deals
+Best time to visit Banff to get the best deals

 Best time to visit Banff and Lake Louise for outdoor activities